Cannabis and Exercise: How THC and CBD Can Work for Your Workouts

 By ingesting CBD or THC, which bind to those same receptors, athletes might enhance or get a head start on that good feeling.

 While there has not yet been a human study regarding the effects of cannabis on exercise, a team of researchers at the University of Colorado Boulder is on a mission to change that.
-The Study on Physical Activity and Cannabis Effects, or SPACE, will evaluate and compare the physical performance of volunteers both with and without the influence of cannabis.

 Read Next: Marijuana and Bodybuilding